 We all rely heavily on our cell phones and need them to work efficiently every day.
 For most of us, the first thing we think about when someone asks, "have you ever cleaned up your cell phone" is how to remove junk files and the hundreds of bad photos to gain some storage space.

+But the first thing that should come to mind about cleaning a cell phone is removing the microbes and bacteria that are covering your phone every day.
 Each time you touch your phone, you transfer bacteria to and from your hands, face, and every surface that the cell phone has touched.
 Ever drop your cell phone in a public restroom?
 Yuck.

-Supplies You Need to Clean and Sanitize Your Cell Phone
+How Often to Clean Your Cell Phone

-- Distilled water
+- 1/2 cup Distilled water

-- Isopropyl alcohol, 70%
+- 1/2 cup Isopropyl alcohol, 70%

 - Cotton swabs or wooden toothpicks